Why natural gas?

 Detecting a natural gas leak

-Natural gas doesn’t have an odor.
-To help you detect a leak, we protect customers by adding an odorant to our natural gas, called mercaptan, which smells like rotting eggs or an unpleasant skunk smell.
+- Smell: Natural gas doesn’t have an odor.
+To help you detect a leak, we add mercaptan, an odorant which smells like rotting eggs or a skunk smell.

 - Sound: Natural gas can make a quiet hiss or a loud roar.